automationcloud/autopilot/README.md

 After checking out the project, run:

 ```
-npm run bootstrap
-npm run compile
+npm run init
 ```

-This will install dependencies in sub-packages and link local dependencies together.
+This will install dependencies in sub-packages, link local dependencies together and perform the initial compilation.
-The second command will perform initial compilation of sub-packages.
+(Note: it may take a while!)

 ### Compiling TypeScript

 In development you'd probably be insterested in running TypeScript incremental compiler in background.
 To do this run the following command in your separate terminal tab:

 ```
 npm run dev